 9. Annual General Meeting

-An AGM will be held within two months after the end of each year.
-Notification given to members at a band rehearsal at least fourteen days before the AGM will be adequate notice.
+An AGM will be held in October.
+Notification given to members at least fourteen days before the AGM will be adequate notice.

 10. Extraordinary General Meeting